deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 	Payload []byte // <-- NEW
 }

 // ChainID of a Wormhole chain.
-These are defined in the guardian node
+These are defined in the phylax node
 // for each chain it talks to.
 ChainID uint8